koopa1338/kernel-builder/README.md

 # License

-This script is released under the MIT License.
+This script is released under the EUPL License.
 See the LICENSE file for more information.